LudaNjubara/classroom/README.md

 3. Install dependencies using the following commands:

 ```

-pnpm install
+1. pnpm install
-pnpm run dev
+2. pnpm run dev
 ```

 ### Usage

 1. After installation, do the following:
 2. Open http://localhost:3000 in your browser
-3. Start using it at your on preference
+3. Start using it at your own preference